-- In the Mapping Type drop-down, select Continous Mapping.
+- In the Mapping Type drop-down, select Continuous Mapping.
 This will create a default color gradient from blue (negative fold change) to red (positive fold change):

 Importing Pathways as Networks

 In addition to importing pathways with the visual style and layout unique to WikiPathways, the WikiPathways App also allows import of any pathway as a simple network.

 - Again, select WikiPathways in the drop-down of the Network Search Tool.
-Type in Wnt signaling and pluripotency (or just pluripotency) and click the search icon.
+Type in "PPAR signaling pathway" (with the quotes) and click the search icon.

-- In the list of results, select the human version of the pathway and click Import as Network.
+- In the list of results, select the human pathway and click Import as Network.